Grem6/ML/README.md

-## Repo for uni assignments and other work/projects
+## Repo for uni assignments and other course work/projects